nealyb26/forex-webscrape/README.md

 # forex-webscrape
-Scrapes foreign exchange values and sends them to Google Sheet everyday
+Script that scrapes foreign exchange values and sends them to Google Sheet everyday.